 The second problem has to do with the meaning attached to the symbols.
 They are not mathematical (#1 and #2).
 They are isolated pieces of information which could not be linked to other mathematical concepts, tools, or procedures and hence cannot contribute to students’ building schema for working with mathematics.

 But don’t get me wrong, though.
-The number line is a great way for representing integers the relationships among the numbers but not for teaching operations.
+The number line is a great way for representing integers but not for teaching operations.

 Click link for an easier and more conceptual way of teaching how to subtract integers without using the rules.